Pavel-Hrdina/Zettlkasten/SLIP-BOX/Stoics on Adversity.md

 The [Stoic](Stoicism%20) view on adversity is a challenge.
 Every adversity is an opportunity for growth.
 When a disaster strikes, your character is molded, you become virtuous.
 The stoics even take it a step further, they say that **a person who doesn't experience an adversity develops bad character** and has problem controlling his judgment.
 It is I, who chooses to see an event as a **disaster**, or as an **opportunity**

-**_Epictetus counsels that we pay minimal attention to such events, instead keeping our focus squarely on our own judgements._**
+The main idea here is that one should be prepared for a disaster.
+No awaiting it but being prepared in his mind for it. **_Epictetus counsels that we pay minimal attention to such events, instead keeping our focus squarely on our own judgments._**

 > [!quote] Seneca
 > Just as a general will only send his finest soldiers into the most